The cheese woman, or What did people eat and not eat during the Siege of Paris?

 Some good did come from the Siege’s food shortages, though.
 The city made rations available to all inhabitants.
 One source I read remarked on the fact that many of the poorest Parisians ate better than they would in normal times.
 This is a sad fact, since of course the rations weren’t copious, especially as time went on.

 On the other hand, you might be wondering, who was eating the zoo animals?
 Popular culture pictures starving Parisians storming the Jardin des Plantes and stealing animals to eat, but in fact, the zoo itself began to sell off its inhabitants, mostly to the upscale Boucherie Anglaise.
 There, people could taste exotic meats of all kinds.
-Most of it didn’t seem to be very good.
+Most of it doesn’t seem to have tasted very good.

 Wealthy Parisians and foreigners who stayed in the city often dined at restaurants, which stayed open.
 Some politely concealed what was actually being eaten.
 For instance, “rabbit” probably meant “cat,” since it turns out that the two taste similar.
 Vegetables weren’t always fresh or of the best quality, even at the finest establishments.